Zplayz01/website/README.md

+**Disclaimer, AI was used for the underlying code, most of it is human written through and will be continued to be written by humans**
-**Disclaimer, AI has been used during website creation, I am new to HTML so as I improve I will add new bits without AI** This is the Code for my website that I own, the website showcases all my coding projects on it.
+This is the Code for my website that I own, the website showcases all my coding projects on it.

 If you would like to request something be added to the website then open a issue with feature request